Intra ID service principals: Audit expiring secrets and certificates

 Introduction

-In this blog post, I will address a common but often overlooked issue in many organizations today.
-Which is managing orphaned service principals (those without assigned owners) and handling situations where the secrets and certificates of any service principal are either about to expire or have already expired.
+In this blog post, I will address a common, but often overlooked issue in many organizations today which is managing orphaned service principals (those without assigned owners) and handling situations where the secrets and certificates of any service principal are either about to expire or have already expired.

 One aspect you might consider customizing is the random Microsoft-generated domain we use for sending notifications.
 Each domain is randomly generated by Microsoft and is unique for your solution.